mister-fix/notes-styling/README.md

 # React + UI Frameworks

-Styling React applications with different styling and UI frameworks.
+Styling a React Router based application with different styling and UI frameworks.